modir/laminas-book/docs/doctrine.md

 Since the `Comment` and `Tag` entities are analogous to the `Post` entity, we don't provide detailed description of the code above.

+!!! note
-> Please note that we do not create an entity for the fourth auxiliary table `post_tag`.
+    Please note that we do not create an entity for the fourth auxiliary table `post_tag`.
 That table will be indirectly used further in this chapter when defining relationships between entities.

 ### Specifying Relationships between Entities